1967 24 Hours of Le Mans: Entries

 Alpine arrived with seven entries of its A210 including two for its customer team, Ecurie Savin-Calberson.
 A range of the Renault-Gordini engine were offered in 1000, 1300 and 1500cc; that latter engine was raced by veterans Mauro Bianchi/Jean Vinatier.
 There was also an older M64 entered by NART.
 The two drivers, Therier and Chevallier, had been chosen from 200 applicants in a speed-trial by team-owner Luigi Chinetti.

-After bring the Mini-Marcos to Le Mans in 1966, this year Frank Costin came up with an unusual aerodynamic design for privateer racer Roger Nathan.
+After bringing the Mini-Marcos to Le Mans in 1966, this year Frank Costin came up with an unusual aerodynamic design for privateer racer Roger Nathan.
 With a plywood frame, fibreglass bodywork, it had a 1-litre Hillman Imp engine mounted at a 54° angle, putting out 97 bhp.
 And making up the class were the returning entries from CD-Peugeot, Marcos and Austin-Healey.

-There were only six cars in the Group 4 Sports Cars category, as many of the prototypes could not be produced in sufficient numbers.
-Ford had entered three GT40s in for Ford France, Scuderia Filipinetti and John Wyer’s J.W.
+There were only six cars in the Group 4 Sports Cars category, as many of the prototypes could not be produced in sufficient numbers, as Ferrari had found out with the Dino 206 S, ending production at 18.
+Other types were outdated or mismatched, like the 1965 winning Ferrari 250 LM with only a 3.3 litre engine, too small for S5.0.
+Three Ford GT40s were entered in that class, by Ford France, Scuderia Filipinetti and John Wyer’s J.W.
 Automotive.

-Porsche entered a standard 906 for Ben Pon and Vic Elford, making his Le Mans debut, as well as French privateer Christian Poirot.
-Abarth was back at Le Mans for the first time since 1962, with the French Ecurie du Maine running one of the new 1300 GT.
+Porsche factory-entered a standard 906 for Ben Pon and Vic Elford, the Rally driver making his Le Mans debut, another 906 S2.0 entry came from French privateer Christian Poirot.
+Abarth was back at Le Mans for the first time since 1962, with the French Ecurie du Maine running one of the new Abarth 1300 OT in S1.3.
 It had Abarth’s own 1.3-litre DOHC engine, that developed 147 bhp.

 In a similarly small field, there were only the seven entrants in the Group 3 GT category.
 The Scuderia Filipinetti and Equipe Nationale Belge teams supplemented their Prototype entries with Ferrari 275 GTBs.
 They were up against Belgian privateer Claude Dubois, running a burly Shelby-modified Ford Mustang GT350, and an American-entered second generation Corvette Stingray.
-Finally, there were four Porsche 911 S, as the car started becoming the privateer’s car of choice.
+Finally, there were four Porsche 911 S in GT2.0, as the car started becoming the privateer’s car of choice.

 This year also saw the increasing significance of the “war” between the tyre-companies, as they partnered with major manufacturers: Goodyear with Ford, Firestone with Ferrari, Dunlop with Porsche and Michelin with Alpine.